 Watermelon is also great served on its own so that you can satisfy your sweet tooth, keep your calorie count low, and get a healthy dose of nutrients while you’re at it!

-Experts explain about the advantages of a one-ingredient detox.
+Experts explain the advantages of a one-ingredient detox.
 Relying on a single food for a quick fix is only a temporary solution that doesn’t address the root cause of any weight loss concerns.

 After spending 3-4 days eating only watermelon or ingesting only watermelon juice, you are most likely to flush out any toxins, salts, or excess water in the body.
 However, as with most fad diets, this isn’t a sustainable way to keep off weight for a long time.